On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Related Work

-The persistence cost of consecutive errors may have a significant impact on many cyber-physical systems, yet is rarely considered in classic remote estimation literature.
-The Age of Incorrect Information (AoII) \cite{assaad2020TON, ChenYutao-TON-AoII-2024, Tony2025TON, Nail-ISIT-2024, Nail2024joint, Andrea2024distributed} and the cost of memory error~\cite{mehrdad2024TCOM} penalize the system through cost functions that scale with the time elapsed since the system was last synced.
-However, most of these metrics are content-agnostic and may not suffice for applications where estimation errors exert different degrees of lasting impact on system performance.
-The Age of Missed Alarm (AoMA) and the Age of False Alarm (AoFA)~\cite{jiping2024MobiHoc, luo2024exploiting} are content-aware metrics that quantify the lasting impacts of missed and false alarms of a binary Markov chain.
-Similarly, \cite{Mehrdad-JCN-2023} considers the case when a particular error is of interest.
-Moreover, the severity of an estimation error depends on both its holding time and context.
-The significance-aware Age of Consecutive Error (AoCE)~\cite{jiping2025TIT} thus measures the \emph{urgency of lasting impact} in general prioritized Markov chains by assigning content-aware nonlinear age functions to different types of estimation errors.
-It has been shown that, under the ZOH estimator, the optimal transmission policy exhibits a switching structure that depends \emph{only} on the instantaneous estimation error~\cite{luo2024exploiting, jiping2025TIT}.
+The persistence cost of consecutive errors may have a significant impact on many NCSs, yet it is rarely considered in classical remote estimation literature.
+The age of incorrect information (AoII)~\cite{assaad2020TON, ChenYutao-TON-AoII-2024, Tony2025TON, Nail-ISIT-2024, cosandal2025joint, Andrea2024distributed} and the cost of memory error~\cite{mehrdad2024TCOM} penalize the system through cost functions that scale with the time elapsed since the system was last synced.
+However, most existing studies adopt a context-agnostic form, which may be insufficient for applications where different estimation errors have fundamentally distinct implications and should be treated separately.
+The age of missed alarm (AoMA) and the age of false alarm (AoFA)~\cite{luo2024minimizing, luo2026exploiting} are context-aware metrics that quantify the lasting impacts of missed and false alarms of a binary Markov chain.
+Similar ideas have been applied to NCS stability~\cite{kriouile2025semantics}.
+Moreover, the severity of an estimation error depends on both its duration and context.
+The significance-aware age of consecutive error (AoCE)~\cite{luo2025cost} thus measures the urgency of lasting impact for general Markov chains through a set of context-aware nonlinear functions.
+Analytical tools from Markov decision processes (MDPs) play a central role in this line of research.
+It has been shown that the optimal transmission policy under the ZOH estimator exhibits a switching structure that depends \emph{only} on the instantaneous estimation error~\cite{luo2026exploiting, luo2025cost}.

+This work generalizes~\cite{luo2025cost} in several ways.
+First, we incorporate both the age and the semantics of information to improve estimation performance.
+Specifically, we employ the MAP estimator, which characterizes how the usefulness of outdated information evolves with AoI.
+To the best of our knowledge, the only prior work using the MAP estimator in semantics-aware communication systems is~\cite{cosandal2025joint}, which proposed a learning-based unstructured algorithm to minimize AoII in a pull-based system.
+In contrast, we study a push-based system and derive structural results for the optimal policy.

+Second, we generalize the structural results in~\cite{luo2025cost} and show that the thresholds of the optimal switching policy depend on \emph{both} the instantaneous estimation error and the AoI.
+We present sufficient conditions under which the ZOH estimator yields the same performance as the MAP estimator.